Scientific: Kallstroemia grandiflora

 Propagation: Arizona poppy is a prolific seed producer, seeds have a hardened seed coat and will generally not germinate until they are several years old, unless scarified.
 Seeds can remain viable in desert soils for many years.
 The low ground habitat created by mass plantings of Arizona calthrop attract birds.
 To reseed in native landscape plantings shake the seed from dead plants (with their senesced seedpods) in late fall onto the ground and lightly rake into the soil.
 Otherwise, store seeds in a dry, dark locations until sowing the following late spring to early summer.

 Additional comments: Arizona calthrop appears in the desert Southwest during the late summer coincident with the North American monsoon rains.
 The density of occurence in the desert is a function of the monsoon intensity which is annually variable.
-During heavy monsoon years such as occurred in 2012, 2013 and 2014, Arizona calthrop proliferates.
-During other years when monsoon rains are light, Arizona calthrop is rarely seen.
+During heavy monsoon years such as occurred in 2012, 2013, 2014, 2021 and 2022, Arizona calthrop proliferates.
+During other years when monsoon rains are light (such as 2019 and 2020), Arizona calthrop is rarely seen.
 Oddly, Arizona calthrop is in the same botanical family as creosote bush.
-In summary, this is a wonderful and colorful native summer annual for LARGE native gardens and is not for small garden spaces!
+In summary, this is a wonderful and colorful native summer annual for LARGE native gardens.
+Because of its spreading habit, it is NOT for small garden spaces!